MitchellAcoustics/starter-academic/content/talk/making-cities-smarter-with-new-soundscape-indices/index.md

   psychophysiological underpinnings of soundscape experience.
 It is expected that SSID will provide a vital tool in guiding the implementation of the technological infrastructure of smart cities.
-location: Acoustics Society of America, San Diego, CA
+location: Acoustics Society of America, San Diego
 date: 2019-12-02T13:22:47.729Z
 date_end: 2019-12-06T00:00:00.000Z
 all_day: true